mahrang/Multiple-Object-Detection/Readme.txt

 Scroll down to "Training YOLO on COCO" and run the commands to train YOLOv2 model on COCO dataset.
 Scroll up to "Real-Time Detection on a Webcam" and run the commands to detect objects from webcam or video file.

+After training YOLOv2 on COCO dataset, we ran the trained model on a video file to detect objects on the street in an autonomous driving scenario.
+Here is the video showing the objects it detected:  https://www.youtube.com/watch?v=U4y2hvrecSw

 To Train YOLOv2 to Detect Custom Objects:
 =========================================